Elody-07/AWR-Adaptive-Weighting-Regression/README.md

 4. Modify `./config.py` according to your setting.
 5. Run code `python test.py`

+New:
+- We update training and data augmentation code for reference.
-New: We provide HourGlass network and a pretrained model on HourGlass-1stage.
+- We provide HourGlass network and a pretrained model on HourGlass-1stage.
 You can set `load_model='./results/hourglass_1.pth'` to run the code.

 ### Citation